 ⇒ Related Read: What to throw out of your kids’ rooms

 For our family, we realised that it’s helpful to have a quick turnover rate so that the clutter does not end up piling up in the house.

 We grouped our items into Throw, Sell, Give, Donate.

 Anything to be thrown was thrown within the day.
 Larger items were brought downstairs to the waste disposal centre.
 Items to be given away were offered online on Facebook and Instagram – we would wait three days for a response, and if no one was interested in said items, they went to the Donate pile.

 Every 2-3 days, we made a short drive down to the nearest Salvation Army collection point.
-(You may also wish to donate to a particular welfare centre or to another organization) Lastly, a few select items were put up for sale, on Facebook, Instagram and Carousell.
+(You may also wish to donate to a particular welfare centre or to another organisation) Lastly, a few select items were put up for sale, on Facebook, Instagram and Carousell.

 8. Look for videos online

 Not everything is covered adequately in the books.
 For instance, it would be quite difficult to explain how to fold a fitted sheet properly using just words on a page.
-The good news is that there are a large number of Marie Kondo videos available online that will cover everything you want to know about getting your home organized.
+The good news is that there are a large number of Marie Kondo videos available online that will cover everything you want to know about getting your home organised.

 9. Give yourself a break – once in a while